JeGoi/IPa2/README.md

 * Work with:
   - Python 2.7.12
   - PyYAML extension : http://pyyaml.org/wiki/PyYAML
-  - need to be installed on the same directory of Armadillo like:\
+  - need to be installed on the same directory as armadillo like:\
     $ ls . \
-        armadillo-master\
+        armadillo2-master\
-        armadillo_program_helper
+        IPa2-master

 ## Yaml file